awsdocs/amazon-s3-userguide/doc_source/batch-ops-job-priority.md

 You can change a job's priority while it is running\.
 If you submit a new job with a higher priority while a job is running, the lower\-priority job can pause to allow the higher\-priority job to run\.

+Changing job priority does not affect job processing speed\.

 **Note**
 S3 Batch Operations honor job priorities on a best\-effort basis\.
 Although jobs with higher priorities generally take precedence over jobs with lower priorities, Amazon S3 does not guarantee strict ordering of jobs\.